gontract/gontract/README.md

 * (class) invariants

-while class invariants are indeed specific to OOP,  preconditions and postconditions apply more generally to routines (functions/methods):
+while class invariants are indeed specific to OOP,  preconditions and postconditions can be applied more generally to routines (functions/methods):

 ## Preconditions and Postconditions